 Legacy Code 301156

-Description The unit provides information on the range of explosive compounds that may be encountered in incidents involving national security.
+Description The subject provides information on the range of explosive compounds that may be encountered in incidents involving national security.
 It also covers improvised explosive devices, security screening applications, bomb scene management, and the forensic recovery and analysis of explosive residues.
-The unit concludes with case studies designed to illustrate the concepts covered in the preceding modules.
+The subject concludes with case studies designed to illustrate the concepts covered in the preceding modules.

 Student Contribution Band HECS Band 2 10cp

 Students must be enrolled in 3741 Master of Forensic Science, 3742 Graduate Diploma in Forensic Science or 3743 Graduate Certificate in Forensic Science.

 On successful completion of this subject, students should be able to: